You can request your next appointment with us online!

 Confrontation Visual Field Exam.
 The examiner will ask the patient to cover one eye and stare at the examiner.
 The examiner will then move her hand out of the patient’s visual field and then bring it back in.
 The patient signals the examiner when her hand comes back into view.
 This is frequently done by an examiner as a simple and preliminary test.

 External Exam and Pupillary Reactions.
-The doctor will observe the pupil reactions when a light and object is introduced at close distance.
+The doctor will observe the pupil reactions when light and objects are introduced at a close distance.
 At the same time, the doctor will observe the exterior structures of your eye, examining for variations of the normal condition in the position of your eyelids and areas surrounding the eyes.

 Refraction Testing.
 The results of the computerized autorefractor are used as a starting point to refine your prescription.
 This is a series of questions, such as “Which is better, this or that?” while flipping back and forth between alternate lenses.
 Your prescription is better defined by selecting a preferred lens.